Why you should be vaccinated against COVID-19

 Why your employer needs to know your vaccination status

-Residential aged care workers are required to notify their employer of their COVID-19 vaccination status under state and territory public health orders on mandatory vaccination in residential aged care.
+Residential aged care workers may be required to notify their employer of their COVID-19 vaccination status under state and territory public health orders mandating vaccination in residential aged care.

-Your residential aged care service is required to keep records and report on the number of residents and workers who have received a COVID-19 vaccination.
+Your residential aged care service is required to keep records and report on the number of workers who have received a COVID-19 vaccination, including booster doses.